Second-Order Greeks; Gamma

-Other than Gamma, other second-order Greeks are seldom used by retail option traders.
+Other than Gamma, other second-order Greeks are seldom used by retail options traders.

-In another article, we observed that a 2-point stock price change did not affect the call option as expected.
+Under different circumstances, we observed that a 2-point stock price change did not affect the call option as expected.
 That occurred because Delta changed.
-It was 51 at the original stock price, but after the move, delta was different.
-The best estimate for the effect of delta comes from using the average delta -- the midpoint between the starting (i.e., Delta at original stock price) and ending Delta (Delta at final stock price).
+It was 51 at the original stock price, but after the move, the delta was different.
+The best estimate for the effect of delta comes from using the average delta -- the midpoint between the starting (i.e., Delta at the original stock price) and ending Delta (Delta at the final stock price).

 All options have positive gamma.

 When you own an option, add its Gamma to the total position Gamma.

 When you sell an option, subtract its Gamma from the position Gamma.

 Gamma is greatest when the strike price is close to the stock price [i.e., the option is at (or near) 50-Delta] and declines as the option moves away from the strike price and becomes further in the money (ITM) or further out of the money (OTM).